hexaitos/theriodex/README.md

 bundle install
 ```

-This was tested on OpenBSD 7.6 with Ruby 3.3.5 and Bundler 2.6.7.
-I will still have to test it on 7.7, but I presume it will be similar there.
+This was tested on OpenBSD 7.7 with Ruby 3.3.5 and Bundler 2.6.7.

 ## Notes on caching
 I am using [rack-cache](https://github.com/rtomayko/rack-cache) for disk caching.
 You may wish to remove or adjust it according to your preferences.
 To do so, check the `server.rb` file and change the following lines so that they match your preferences: